 Begin your application with action words like apply, analyze, develop, examine, assess, or evaluate to ensure your applications are action-oriented statements.
 You are required to submit at least one Application on the Job and may have up to three.

 Make sure you can deliver on the objectives you choose!
 We are expecting you to deliver a deeper level of knowledge or skill to ATD learners.

 To create a well-rounded conference program and respond to feedback from attendees, ATD has done a significant amount of pre-planning for the 2022 conference education program.
 The topics listed within the tracks are a result of this planning and cover core and current topics, as well as trends.

 The majority of conference participants are training and talent development professionals from around the world.
 The conference audience ranges from novice part-time practitioners to highly experienced full-time professionals.
 Please ensure your content is suitable for a diverse audience.
 For your proposal, please specify no more than two (2) target audience groups from the list of options.

 You will be asked to select a learning approach that most closely defines your session proposal.
 This layer is designed to focus on the program at the greater depth within each track.
 ATD will select proposals to ensure that all learning approaches are covered by the offered sessions.
 If your proposal fits into more than one learning approach, please select the one that is most relevant.

-- Instead, design interactive ways to engage with the participants and have them engage with each other within the conference session framework.
+- Design interactive ways to engage with the participants and have them engage with each other within the conference session framework.

-- Make sure that your content supports the Application-Focused Learning Objectives.
+- Deliver content that supports the Application-Focused Learning Objectives.

 - Model as many of the concepts you are delivering in the session as possible and practical.